Resources for New Parents: What to Do When You’re Expecting, Tips & Articles

 Few events in life are as rewarding and terrifying as giving birth to a child.
 The decision to love, provide for, and nurture a vulnerable human being is a responsibility and privilege that comes with high expectations.
 No matter how much new parents prepare and anticipate the arrival of their baby, the bundle of joy comes with many surprises and even more questions.

 Which parenting strategies are most effective?
 How should I discipline my child?
 How do I know if the baby’s behavior is normal?
 These and so many other parenting concerns have been studied by experts across the fields of psychology, pediatrics, and child development.
 This guide provides evidence-based information and resources that will be most helpful to new parents

-Chapter 1: Information to Help Prepare for Parenthood
+Chapter 1: Resources to Help Prepare for Parenthood

 Long before the baby arrives, expecting parents can arm themselves with information and resources.
 Soon-to-be moms and dads should understand such matters as the benefits of breastfeeding, the impact of parental leave laws, and the steps they need to take during each trimester of the pregnancy.
 The sooner expecting parents start to learn about parenthood, the sooner they will be on their way to chart their own course on this exciting journey.